Welcome to the future! From Monday, June 22, until Friday, June 27, 2015, scout out paid job opportunities at our June 2015 Virtual Job Fair.

 Email firstname.lastname@example.org or call 312-369-6844.

-The Virtual Job Fair is a special three-day opportunity for you to get the attention of companies who are currently hiring for specific positions.
-You lose the impact of a face-to-face meeting, but there are a few ways to be sure you still grab attention.
+The Virtual Job Fair is a special, online opportunity for you to grab the attention of several employers currently hiring for specific and paid positions.
+Here are a few ways to be sure you stand out.

 Advance prep is even more important for a virtual fair!